Bulletin Announcement: DuBois

 Use this in your 08/24/2025 bulletin

-The phrase in today’s gospel, “I don’t know where you come from,” is often used by parents about children and children about parents.
-Change is so rapid one generation has little in common with another.
-We must depend on love, trust, and mutual respect to bridge this gap.
+The phrase in today’s gospel, “I don’t know where you're come from,” is often echoed by parents about their children and vice versa.
+With rapid changes, one generation often has little in common with another.
+To bridge this gap, we must rely on love, trust, and mutual respect.

 A Family Perspective 8-31-2025